 90 Pages Posted: 21 Nov 2017 Last revised: 15 Mar 2019

 We establish that the labor market helps discipline asset managers via the impact of fund liquidations on their careers.
-Using hand-collected data on 1,948 professionals, we find that top managers working for funds liquidated after persistently poor relative performance suffer demotion entailing a yearly average compensation loss of $664,000.
+Using hand-collected data on 1,948 professionals, we find that top managers working for funds liquidated after persistently poor relative performance suffer demotion coupled with a significant loss in imputed compensation.
 Scarring effects are absent when liquidations are preceded by normal relative performance or involve mid-level employees.
 Seen through the lens of a model with moral hazard and adverse selection, these results can be ascribed to reputation loss rather than bad luck.
 The findings suggest that performance-induced liquidations supplement compensation-based incentives.

 JEL Classification: G20, G23, J24, J62, J63